The Great Train Robbery (novel): Plot

+Unexpected changes in the railway's routine and tightened security, including an outside lock on the baggage van, cause difficulties the night before the robbery, but Pierce is able to find a last-minute way to smuggle Agar aboard the baggage van.
+While the train is en route to Folkestone, he manages to reach the baggage van over the roofs of the railway cars and unlock the door, and once inside he and Agar open the safes, remove the gold (replacing it in the strongboxes with packets of lead shot) and throw bags containing the bullion out of the van to a spot where Barlow will collect them.
+Pierce then relocks the door and manages to return over the roofs to his compartment before the train arrives at Folkestone.
+Sometime later, the theft of the gold is revealed when the French authorities check the contents of the strongboxes.

 By the next day, much of England is in an uproar upon the discovery of the robbery, with every organisation involved in the gold shipment blaming each other, few leads as to the true culprits and no idea how it was done.
-The members of the gang drop out of sight.
+The members of the gang, who have agreed to split the money two years after the robbery, drop out of sight, and gradually the public begins to lose interest.

 Eighteen months later, Agar's mistress, who has been caught in the act of robbing a drunk, informs on Agar to escape imprisonment.
 Agar, who has been arrested on an unrelated charge, turns informant after being threatened by Harranby with transportation to Australia.
-Pierce and Burgess are arrested at a prize-fighting event in Manchester, and all three are ultimately convicted.
-Pierce is sentenced to a long prison term, but escapes while being transported from court and disappears, along with the money from the Great Train Robbery.
+Pierce and Burgess are arrested at a prize-fighting event in Manchester, but even after repeated questioning by the police and harsh treatment while being held in prison before trial (meant to force information out of him), Pierce refuses to reveal the whereabouts of Miriam, Barlow and the money.
+With Miriam and Barlow's assistance, Pierce escapes before sentencing while being transported from court.
+Both Agar and Burgess are found guilty; Burgess is sentenced to two years, but dies of cholera in prison, and Agar is transported to Australia, where he becomes wealthy.
+Pierce, Miriam, and Barlow disappear and are never heard from again, along with the money from the Great Train Robbery.